CollegExplorer/CollegeExplorer-web/README.md

 # CollegExplorer

-CollegExplorer is Open Source college companion platform where students can select their Dream Engineering college from the best of Country.
+CollegExplorer is an Open Source college companion platform where students can select their Dream Engineering college from the top 40 colleges of the Country.
- * We have 50 colleges in our catalog.
+ * Collegexplorer has 45 colleges in our catalog.
- * We provide a Question-Answer forum where students can share their experience by answering the questions which fresher's have asked.
+ * The platform provide a Question-Answer forum where students can answer the questions which prospective stduents have asked and can also provide reviews of their respective colleges.
  * CollegeExplorer also provides nearby landmarks for every college which is present in the list.
-Landmarks may include Public places, ATM's,      Dept- stores, Pharmacy etc.
+Landmarks may include Public places, ATM's, Dept- stores, Pharmacy, hospitals, restaurants etc.

 ## Getting Started